dblinkhorn/file_renamer/README.md

 python renamer_ui.py
 ```

-When the script is run you will be shown the total number of files and directories to be inspected,
+During execution you will be shown the total number of files and directories to be inspected,
 and asked to confirm the rename operation.
-If no files are found, the script will auto-abort.
+If no files are found, the program will auto-abort.
-Hidden files and directores will not be inspected, nor will directory names be affected.
+Hidden files and directores will _not_ be inspected, nor will directory names be affected.
 Once a
 successful rename operation has been performed, a JSON log file will be created in the same
 directory that contains the script.